 You first need to know yourself enough to notice all those little things.
 How you act, what triggers you, what you like, what calms you down.
-Mindfulness in its essence is about ‘being here and now’.
+Mindfulness, in its essence, is about ‘being here and now’.
 It’s about focusing on the present moment.
 When you pay attention – you learn.
-About yourself and about the world around you.
+About yourself and the world around you.

-Surround yourself with music that soothes you, put that one paining that is a sight for sore eyes on the wall.
+Surround yourself with music that soothes you, hang that one painting that is a sight for sore eyes on the wall.
 It’s all about taking good care of your mental wellbeing.
 Everyone needs that, but being an HSP makes you more vulnerable.
-All those little things you can do for yourself every day will bring a lot of benefit.
+All those little things you can do for yourself every day will bring a lot of benefits.

 Many HSPs are minimalists – or better yet – essentialists.
 Working towards having only things that are beautiful and useful around them.
 Decluttering all the unnecessary noise makes a Highly Sensitive Person’s life much more peaceful.

-One would be if the symptoms you experience are really interfering with your life.
+One will be if the symptoms you experience are interfering with your life.

 Surely enough, not all of us need to watch horror stories or go to loud techno parties.
-But if your misophonia or regular every day situations trigger you into bursts of uncontrollable anger or just make it very difficult to go about you day or be with others – you might need a couple of sessions to work on some skills that you’ll need to flatten the severity of your experiences.
+But if your misophonia or regular everyday situations trigger you into bursts of uncontrollable anger or make it very difficult to go about your day or be with others – you might need a couple of sessions to work on some skills that you’ll need to flatten the severity of your experiences.

-The second one would be if you pay a lot of attention to your reactions.
+The second one will be if you pay a lot of attention to your reactions.
 Those you don’t quite understand where they came from and those that make you anxious.
-Some people think there’s something definitely wrong with them, that they are different or difficult.
+Some people think there’s something wrong with them, that they are different or difficult.
 That they are the only ones with high sensitivity – simply because they haven’t met anyone else like them.
 It’s not like people share these experiences very easily.
-It could be beneficial to work on those self defeating thoughts and learn about the ways you could make your life more pleasant.
+It could be beneficial to work on those self-defeating thoughts and learn about how you could make your life more pleasant.

 It seems crucial to be able to find a healthy balance in life.
-One between trying to remove all the obstacles and overstimulation from your days and actively pushing yourself just a little bit to deal with what you can to eventually react less.
+One between trying to remove all the obstacles and overstimulation from your days and actively pushing yourself just a little bit to deal with what you can to react less eventually.
 Again – mindfulness is the key.
-It will help you both pay attention to your body, your needs and capabilities and then engage in certain activities that may also soothe your system.
+It will help you pay attention to your body, your needs, and capabilities, and then engage in certain activities that may soothe your system.